Yun-GiOh/Yun-GiOh/README.md

 - 👋 Hi, I’m @Yun-GiOh
 - 👀 I’m interested in server engineering
 - 🌱 I’m currently learning NFT and CI/CD
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I hope to be a backend engineer.
-- 📫 How to reach me ...
+- 📫 How to reach me
+- email : orobot13@gmail.com
+- Kakao : @orobot

 <!---
 Yun-GiOh/Yun-GiOh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.